jeffsp/SPOC/README.md

 # Description of new format

-The proposed extension is SPOC, standing for Simple POint Cloud.
+The proposed extension is SPOC, or Simple POint Cloud.

 * Points are stored as vectors
     * The order of the point records is preserved